Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Anomalous neutrino-photon interaction

+This is much larger than the magnetic moment $\mu_{\nu}$ in a vacuum, as indicated by Eq.$(\ref{transition moment})$. $\mu_{\nu}$ in Eq.$(\ref{transition moment})$ is due to short-distance fluctuations and manifestly Lorentz invariant.
+The strength is proportional to the neutrino masses and extremely small.

+In a vacuum, stars, and other systems, the neutrino loses energy owing to its magnetic moment $\mu_{\nu}$.
+The current experimental upper bound

-was derived from observations of the tip of the red giant in the globular cluster $\omega$-Centauri \cite{red-giant}. $ S_\text{CS} $ is relevant in the dilute plasma in uniform magnetic field such as the solar corona and the earth ionosphere, but is not so in the inside of stars.
-That is not constrained from existing ground neutrino experiments also from the same reason.
+was derived from observations of the tip of the red giant in the globular cluster $\omega$-Centauri \cite{red-giant}.

-$ S_\text{CS} $ is not Lorentz invariant and reveals different properties from the magnetic moment.
-The magnetic moment is Lorentz invariant and appears in the vacuum and in the matter, whereas $G_{\nu \gamma}$ appears in the system of the conduction electrons and the uniform magnetic field, but not in the vacuum.
-The coupling strength depends on both of the magnetic field and the electron density.
-The magnitude is proportional to $\frac{\rho_e}{B}$, which is not extremely weak even in the weak magnetic field if the electron coherence and uniformity of the magnetic field are kept in large area.
+$G_{\nu, \gamma}$ appears in the system of the conduction electrons and uniform magnetic field.
+The coupling strength is proportional to $\frac{n_e}{B}$ and not extremely weak even in a weak magnetic field if the electron coherence and uniformity of the magnetic field are kept in a large area.